CakeCrusher/linkedpush/README.md

 ![sequence-diagram](https://user-images.githubusercontent.com/37946988/196039623-5bc97e03-4ad2-4800-8354-ad84c42a4c0b.JPG)

 ## Setup
+### 0. Clone this repository.
 ### 1. `.env` setup.
+The application `PORT` is set to default `3000`.
+You can change it if you want.

 1. Rename the `.env-template` file to `.env`.
 2. Expose (deploy) this repository to the internet using through whatever means you prefer.
-I recommend [ngrok](https://ngrok.com/).
+I recommend [ngrok](https://ngrok.com/), you must initiate it to your `PORT`.
 This link will be your `REDIRECT_URL`, you will need it for the following steps as well.

 ### 2. Create a LinkedIn App.